 Visualize results

-Emissions for individual code repositories based on infraestructure and power consumption.
+Compare emissions based on infrastructure and power consumption.

 We look forward to developers and researchers using the tool and sharing their feedback